 OpenPGP encrypts the contents of messages and all attachments.
 The subject line and other metadata are not encrypted.
 To allow for advanced features (such as searching emails by subject line), Proton Mail’s end-to-end encryption works the same way.

 End-to-end encryption for messages sent between Proton Mail users is automatic, and our integrated OpenPGP support makes it easy to send and receive PGP-encrypted E2EE messages to people that use PGP with other email providers.
 Proton also informs you when your messages are protected by E2EE with a small blue padlock (for other Proton Mail users) or green padlock (for OpenPGP users).

-Additionally, we offer an Encrypt for non-Proton Mail users feature that allows you to have end-to-end encrypted conversations with someone no matter what email provider they use.
+Additionally, we offer an Password-protected Emails feature that allows you to have end-to-end encrypted conversations with someone no matter what email provider they use.
 The recipient is sent an email telling them that an encrypted message is waiting for them on our servers.